act-rules/act-rules.github.io/_rules/document-has-no-repeated-content-g0m9ub.md

 ## Background

 [Success Criterion 2.4.1 Bypass Blocks][sc241] require a way to "bypass blocks of content that are repeated on multiple Web pages."
-However, [Understanding Sucess Criterion 2.4.1: Bypass Blocks][us241] states that the intent is to allow "more direct access to the primary content of the Web page" and many of its sufficient techniques only provide a way to skip to the main content (most notably [G1: Adding a link at the top of each page that goes directly to the main content area][tech g1]).
-It is not fully clear whether there must be a way to skip repeated content located after the primary content (litteral reading of the Success Criterion suggest so); or to skip non-repeated content located before the primary content (such as local navigation) (the Understanding Document and sufficient techniques suggest so).
+However, [Understanding Success Criterion 2.4.1: Bypass Blocks][usc241] states that the intent is to allow "more direct access to the primary content of the Web page" and many of its sufficient techniques only provide a way to skip to the main content (most notably [G1: Adding a link at the top of each page that goes directly to the main content area][tech g1]).
+It is not fully clear whether there must be a way to skip repeated content located after the primary content (literal reading of the Success Criterion suggest so); or to skip non-repeated content located before the primary content (such as local navigation) (the Understanding Document and sufficient techniques suggest so).
 In any case when this rule, it is a clear case where means to bypass blocks must be provided in order to satisfy [Success Criterion 2.4.1 Bypass Blocks][sc241].

 Because the definitions of [block of repeated content][] and [main block of content][] are subjective (they rely on interpreting the purpose of some content), they cannot be used in the Applicability of any rule.
 This rule is essentially a substitute for an Applicability of [Bypass Blocks of Content][] and its other atomic rules.
 Only when this rule fails is there a clear need to provide a way for bypassing content located before the [main block of content][].